tongtongdog/LIDprediction/README.md

 # LID onset prediction for Parkinson's disease
-Binary prediction of LID in patients with Parkinson's Disease using multi-task learning.
+Binary prediction of LID in patients with Parkinson's Disease using multi-task learning (Classification into ***wLID*** versus ***woLID*** group).

-(Classification into ***wLID*** versus ***woLID*** group) The published paper used image classification and reconstruction for multi-task learning, but the code also covers a lesion segmentation task.
+The published paper used image classification and reconstruction for multi-task learning, but the code also covers a lesion segmentation task.
 User can choose and combine tasks from classification, segmentation, and reconstruction.
 The dataset file (names Parkinson.py) is structured for all three tasks.
 If lesion masks are unavailable or segmentation is not needed, the dataset file will need to be modified.

 ## ✅ Requirements